suyashmahar/suyash-thesis/Chapters/puddles.typ

     table.header(table.cell(align: center)[#strong[Operation];], [#strong[Puddles];], [#strong[PMDK];],),
     table.hline(),
     [`TX NOP`], [11.0~ns], [142~ns],
-    [`TX_ADD` (`8B/4kB`)], [0.04/1.1~s], [0.3/2.2~s],
+    [`TX_ADD` (`8B/4kB`)], [0.04/1.1~μs], [0.3/2.2~μs],
-    [`malloc` (`8B/4kB`)], [0.1/6.8~s], [0.4/0.4~s],
+    [`malloc` (`8B/4kB`)], [0.1/6.8~μs], [0.4/0.4~μs],
-    [`malloc`+`free` (`8B/4kB`)], [5.6/6.0~s], [2.0/3.0~s],
+    [`malloc`+`free` (`8B/4kB`)], [5.6/6.0~μs], [2.0/3.0~μs],
   )]
   , caption: [Mean latency of Puddles and PMDK primitives.]
   , kind: table
-  )<tab:avg-lat>
-]

-\
+  )<tab:avg-lat>~
+])

 #BoldParagraph[API primitives.];<par:api-primitives> Measurements in @tab:avg-lat show that across most API operations, Puddles outperform PMDK.
-To measure the overhead of starting and committing a transaction, we measure the latency of executing an empty transaction -- `TX NOP`.
+To measure the overhead of starting and committing a transaction, we measure the latency of executing an empty transaction--`TX NOP`.
 Since Puddles' transactions are thread-local and do not allocate a log at the beginning of a transaction, they are extremely lightweight.
 For an empty transaction, Puddles' overhead only includes a single function call to execute an empty function.

 For undo-logging operations (`TX_ADD`), Puddles have latencies similar to PMDK.
 However, we observe slower allocations (`malloc``()`) and de-allocations (`free``()`) for Puddles.
 The performance difference is an artifact of the implementation.
 For example, Puddles uses undo logging while PMDK uses redo logging for the allocator.

 #BoldParagraph[Daemon primitives.]
 Since the Puddles system offers application-independent recovery, it needs to talk to `Puddled` to allocate puddles and perform other housekeeping operations.
 The daemon communicates with the application using a UNIX domain socket.
-On average, a round-trip message (no-op) between the daemon and the application takes 46.9~s.
+On average, a round-trip message (no-op) between the daemon and the application takes 46.9~μs.
 Most daemon operations take in the order of a few hundred microseconds to complete.

-During execution, the function `RegLogSpace` is called once to register a puddle as the log space and takes on average 134.0~s. `GetNewPuddle` and `GetExistPuddle` are called every time the application needs a puddle.
+During execution, the function `RegLogSpace` is called once to register a puddle as the log space and takes on average 134.0~μs. `GetNewPuddle` and `GetExistPuddle` are called every time the application needs a puddle.
 Internally, `Puddled` manages each puddle as a file and returns a file descriptor for puddle requests.
-Allocating a new file slows down `GetNewPuddle`, and it takes considerably longer (1705.0~s) than calls to `GetExistPuddle` (125.3~s).
+Allocating a new file slows down `GetNewPuddle`, and it takes considerably longer (1705.0~μs) than calls to `GetExistPuddle` (125.3~μs).
 Even though the call to `GetNewPuddle` is relatively expensive, `Libpuddles` mitigates their overhead by caching a few puddles when the application starts.
 Caching puddles in the application avoids calls to the daemon when the application runs out of space in a puddle.
 As we will see with the workload performance, even with relatively expensive daemon calls, Puddles outperform PMDK.

-Finally, in addition to the runtime overheads, recovery from a crashed transaction takes 110.1~s in Puddles.
+Finally, in addition to the runtime overheads, recovery from a crashed transaction takes 110.1~μs in Puddles.

 #BoldParagraph[Relocatability primitives.]
 On a request to export a pool, `Puddled` creates copies of the puddles and the associated metadata (e.g., pointer maps).
 Data export cost, therefore, scales linearly with the size of the PM data and includes a constant overhead per puddle.
 Exporting a pool takes 0.3~s for 16~B and 0.5~s for 16~MiB of PM data in our implementation.
 Importing data, on the other hand, is nearly free, as it only includes registering the imported puddles with the daemon (1.5~ms for both 16~B and 16~MiB).
 After import, if the imported data conflicts with an existing range, the puddle system automatically rewrites all the pointers in the mapped puddle.
 During pointer rewrite, every pointer in the pool must be visited, so runtime scales linearly with the number of pointers in the pool.
 Rewriting pointers takes 0.2~ms for 20 pointers, 1.6~ms for 2000 pointers, and 0.5s for 2~million pointers.